 Respect for human rights is a cornerstone of the GS Yuasa Group’s business activities, and we are cognizant that preventing the occurrence of human rights violations in Group decision-making and activities is a key element of management.
 Moreover, we conduct business on a global scale, and for this reason, we believe that proper management of human rights issues is crucial not just for GS Yuasa and its Group companies, but also in our relationships with domestic and overseas suppliers and other business partners.

-Legal systems relating to human rights have been established in Japan and other countries in recent years, and corporate measures regarding human rights issues has become a matter of considerable stakeholder interest.
 The Group’s fundamental approach regarding respect for human rights is expressed in the president’s policy (CSR Policy), which is the foundation for the CSR activities of the entire group, and we make employees aware of this policy.
-In addition, we undertake human rights risk management by conducting human rights due diligence in accordance with the Guiding Principles on Business and Human Rights, international norms on human rights.
-To ensure respect for human rights within the GS Yuasa Group, the organization that undertakes group-wide sustainability activities has supervisory responsibility, and important matters relating to the promotion of respect for human rights are determined by resolution of the Board of Directors.
+In addition, we undertake human rights risk management by conducting human rights due diligence in accordance with the Guiding Principles on Business and Human Rights (referred to as the “Guiding Principles"), which are international norms on human rights.
+In the Group, the Sustainability Promotion Committee, which promotes Group-wide sustainability initiatives, manages key human rights issues as part of the implementation of human rights management, and the Board of Directors supervises the status of initiatives addressing human rights issues.

 2. Respect for Human Rights